-- (a) Fact-finding hearings; and - (b) Moratorium hearings and other rulemaking hearings.
+- (a) Uncontested fact finding hearing, including the request to extend a license safekeeping; and - (b) Moratorium hearings and other rulemaking hearings.

 1600.5 The provisions of this chapter are intended to be consistent with the District of Columbia Administrative Procedure Act (D.C.
 Official Code §§ 2-501 et seq.).
-If there is any conflict between this chapter and the District of Columbia Administrative Procedure Act, the District of Columbia Administrative Procedure Act, the District of Columbia Administrative Procedure Act shall govern.
+If there is any conflict between this chapter and the District of Columbia Administrative Procedure Act, the District of Columbia Administrative Procedure Act shall govern.